CodeReviewDAO/dxd_codereview/Reviews/469 - Casper Kotlin SDK/2 - Final release of Kotlin SDK/README.md

 ### Code Documentation

-Low-level documentation in the project is exist and it covers almost all classes and methods.
+Low-level documentation in the project exists and it covers almost all classes and methods.

 Requirement | Finding
 ------------ | -------------
-Low level function documentation | PASS
+Low-level function documentation | PASS

 ### Project Documentation

-The README file provides necessary informations to build project and run the tests.
+The README file provides the necessary information to build the project and run the tests.
 It provides all necessary information with visual aid which is a good touch.
-Usage documentation is also shows how to use sdk with example project as well as how to get necessary jar file.
-However, creating this jar file over maven was not easy, and it did not mentioned in the documentation.
-Then when reviewer talked with OP, OP fixed the documentation and problem of maven.
+Usage documentation also shows how to use the SDK with an example project as well as how to get the necessary jar file.
+However, creating this jar file over maven was not easy, and it was not mentioned in the documentation.
+Then when the reviewer talked with OP, OP fixed the documentation and problem of maven.
+Even though, since this is a maven project, instructions related to maven could be wider.
+Also, documentation shows instructions for Mac users, even though users can easily find corresponding steps in Windows or Linux, documentation could include instructions for different operating systems.

 Requirement | Finding
 ------------ | -------------